 Gan Sui is a king ingredient in Shi Zao Tang.
 Like the name indicates, it means it has more power than other ingredients in the formula.

 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such kansui roots are thought to target the Spleen, the Kidney, the Large intestine and the Lung.
+As such Gan Sui is thought to target the Spleen, the Kidney, the Large intestine and the Lung.
 In TCM the Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
 The Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
 The Large Intestine receives the "impure" parts of the digested food from the Small Intestine, absorbs the remaining fluids and excrete the remainder as feces.
 In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.